Janainaf/janainaf/README.md

 ## A little bit about me
 😄 pronouns: she/her

-Now I can proudly say I am a Full Stack Dev!
+Lifelong learner, now I can proudly say I am a Full Stack Dev!
 But before that I was/am a project manager with a solid academic background based on qualitative and quantitative research on digital technology.
 I got a PhD in Screen and Media Culture and an in-depth knowledge of digital and media ecosystem, with a great interest for innovation.